Field Manual

 Map AI capabilities to their specific pain points using their terminology.
 Don't talk about 'context files' and 'MCP integrations' — talk about 'making your best campaign patterns reusable' or 'automating the dashboard reviews that eat 5 hours a day.'
 Every department has different fears and different incentives.
 Learn them before you walk in.

-Engineers fear the PM is in their territory.
-Designers fear their taste is being commoditized.
-Marketers fear losing creative control.
-Ops fears being made redundant.
-Customer success fears losing the human touch.
-Each fear requires a different play — and none of them sound like "I'm afraid of AI."
+Every department has a different fear — and none of them sound like "I'm afraid of AI."
 They sound like "you need to involve [person] because that's their job."
+Each fear requires a different play.

 When Customer Success was spending 5 hours a day manually scoring brand health, I didn't say 'let's build an AI automation.'
 I said 'I read the database, I think I understand your scoring criteria — can I show you something?'
 Built the algorithm, validated it matched their manual output, then handed engineering a working prototype.
 The team felt supported, not replaced.